 By: Judit Monis, Ph.D. – Vineyard and Plant Health Consultant

-Judit Monis, Ph.D. is a California-based plant health consultant, provides specialized services to help growers, vineyard managers, and nursery personnel avoid the propagation and transmission of disease caused by bacteria, fungi, and viruses in their vineyard blocks.
-Judit is fluent in Spanish and is available to consult in other important wine grape growing regions of the word.
-Please visit juditmonis.com for information or contact firstname.lastname@example.org to request a consulting session.
+Judit Monis, Ph.D. provides specialized services to help growers, vineyard managers, and nursery personnel avoid the propagation and transmission of disease caused by bacteria, fungi, and viruses in the vineyard.
+Judit (based in California) is fluent in Spanish and is available to consult in all wine grape growing regions of the word.
+Please visit juditmonis.com for information or contact firstname.lastname@example.org to request a consulting session at your vineyard.